projg2/python-guide/package-maintenance.rst

     # please keep this ebuild at EAPI 7 -- sys-apps/portage dep
     EAPI=7

-This does not apply to test dependecies — they are not strictly necessary to install a new Portage version.
+This does not apply to test dependencies — they are not strictly necessary to install a new Portage version.